-The Canadian Agricultural Human Resource Council Holds a Regional Forum in Guelph
+The Canadian Agricultural Human Resource Council Holds Its First Regional Forum in Moncton

-OTTAWA, March 8 /CNW Telbec/ - The Canadian Agricultural Human Resource Council (CAHRC) will hold a regional forum in Guelph, Ontario, on March 11, 2010.
+OTTAWA, Jan.
+29 /CNW Telbec/ - The Canadian Agricultural Human Resource Council (CAHRC) will hold its first regional forum in Moncton, New Brunswick, on February 4, 2010.
 Participants will examine best practices so that agriculture producers can attract a qualified and motivated workforce that is sufficient to sustain profitable agriculture in Canada.
-Additional forums are planned across the country.
+Additional fora are planned across the country.

 CAHRC's Labour Market Information on Recruitment and Retention Research Report, published in June 2009, revealed that primary agricultural producers across the Country will require an additional 50,000 non-seasonal and 38,000 seasonal workers by the year 2013.
 The research also suggests that future employment needs vary by geographic region, by commodity and by occupation.

-Participants will have the opportunity to interact with experts in the areas of employment and skills development within the field of primary agriculture in Ontario.
+Participants will have the opportunity to interact with experts in the areas of employment and skills development within the field of primary agriculture in the Atlantic Region.